-- Runners running as individuals, do not displace team runners, nor accrue points, and are simply judged on their finishing time for individual results - Scoring athletes will receive points equal to their placing of all the team runners.
-The team with the lowest score amongst their four scoring athletes is the team winner.
+- Individual runners do not displace team runners, nor accrue points, and are simply judged on their finishing time for individual results. - Scoring student-athletes on a qualified team will receive points equal to their placing of all team runners in their tier.
+The team with the lowest score amongst their scoring athletes is the team Champion in their tier.

 A tie between 2 teams is broken by the finishing position of the 4th runner on the team.
+(3rd for the 'A' tier).

-- o BCSS Championship Banners and championship trophy will be presented to the top school based on their overall team performance in each race for a total of 4 banners to be presented (Jr Boys, Jr Girls, Sr Boys, Sr Girls). - o Rosettes for 4th-10th Place Teams - o Ribbons for top 25 racers in each race category - o Photo Plaques to top 3 teams in each race - o BCSS Medals for the 1st, 2nd, and 3rd place team finishers - o BCSS Medals for the 1st, 2nd, and 3rd place runners in each race
+- BCSS will award six (6) banners which are: 'A' Girls Champions, 'A' Boys Champions", 'AA' Girls Champions" and 'AA' Boys Champions and 'AAA' Girls Champions and 'AAA' Boys Champions". - o Rosettes for 4th-6th place finishing teams in each race - o Ribbons for the 4th-10th individual finishers in each race - o Photo Plaques to top 3 teams in each race - o BCSS Medals for the 1st, 2nd, and 3rd place team finishers - o BCSS Medals for the 1st, 2nd, and 3rd place runners in each race